About the EFLC

 • Building a sense of community

-Fall Schedule for E-FLC students will include ENGR 0600 Seminar Class for the E-FLC and ENGR 1201 E-FLC only section (for those with a qualifying Math Level).
+Fall Schedule for EFLC students will include ENGR 1300 – Exploring Engineering and Technology with Success class for the EFLC-only section and ENGR 1301 EFLC-only section.
 Do not remove yourself from these pre-registered courses.
 If you have questions, attend an Engineering Registration Support session and speak with an advisor.

 College of Engineering Freshman Learning Community

-Activities and field trips specifically geared to the young men and women of the E-FLC are available and encouraged.
-Tutoring is available for most common courses in the E-FLC several nights a week free of charge!
+Activities and field trips specifically geared to the young men and women of the EFLC are available and encouraged.
 Examples of activities include:

-• ENGR 0600 Seminar Course for E-FLC members with weekly guest speakers
+• ENGR 1300 Course for EFLC members with guest speakers

 • Field trips to engineering-related sites

-• Creativity Lab in the basement of Hawthorn Hall with 3D printers, laser cutter, and tools
+• Creativity Lab in Smith Hall with 3D printers, laser cutter, and tools

 • University Center for Academic Excellence (UCAE) workshop on study skills